Tom Lester: Career after Green Acres

 Lester referred to Eddie Albert as his "surrogate father".
 The two guest-starred on The Beverly Hillbillies, which featured Albert's good friend, Buddy Ebsen, for one episode.
 When Green Acres was canceled in 1971, Albert and Lester remained close friends and continued to stay in touch until Albert's death in 2005.
-Both Albert and Lester attended Gabor's funeral in 1995.
-On May 26, 2005, Albert died of complications from Alzheimer's disease and Lester was the only surviving Green Acres star not to attend Albert's funeral.
+They both attended Gabor's funeral in 1995.
+On May 26, 2005, Albert died of complications from Alzheimer's disease and Lester was the only surviving Green Acres star who did not attend the funeral.

 Personal life and death

 Lester was married for the only time in July 2007 at the age of 68.
 He and his wife Kaylie lived on the 250-acre family farm in Vossburg, Mississippi.

 In 1997, Lester was the recipient of Mississippi's "Wildlife Farmer of the Year" award.

 On April 20, 2020, Lester died from complications of Parkinson's disease.
 He was 81.
 He was survived by his wife, Kaylie, and one brother.